Belle315/se_project_spots/README.md

 # Spots

-Image sharing site
+## Image sharing site

 ## Introduction

-The "Spots" project is an interactive app design that proveds the users with a photo and title of a location. this is a customizeable app for any user that has access.
-Users are allowed to add their own photos, descriptions as well as avatar image, name and desription.
+The "Spots" project is an interactive app design that provides the users with a photo and title of a location. this is a customizable app for any user that has access.
+Users are allowed to add their own photos, descriptions as well as avatar image, name and description.

 ## Technologies Used